ssrinivaas97/CSYE7230-Software-Engineering-Project_A3/Epics/Epic2.md

 ## User Involvement

-After trials they can easely sign up using stripe so i would have easy acces to premium content as part of our strategy is to make the platfform become a future saas solution.
+After trials they can easely sign up using stripe, the user would have easy acces to premium content as part of our strategy is to make the platfform become a future saas solution.

 ## User Stories